Kampen, Overijssel: Festivals and events

 An annual festival during the summer months is the Kamper ui(t) day.
 The name is derived from a series of folk tales in which the inhabitants of Kampen were portrayed as stupid.
 Another summer event is the Full Color Festival, which is organized annually.
 Every third Saturday of August, a comics event, called the Kamper Stripspektakel, is organized with over 100 booths.

 Once every three years Sail Kampen takes place, a sailing spectacle with (old) sailing ships.

 A weekend before Christmas Christmas in Oud Kampen is organized.
 There is street theater, where pieces of famous musicals are played, and mid-nineteenth-century characters are walking around the city.

 Sports

 Kampen is the home of football team Go Ahead Kampen and its rivals Dos Kampen, KHC Kampen, VV Kampen and IJVV.

+Humor

+The foolish wisdom of the residents of the Dutch city of Kampen gave rise to the term "Kamper onion" (Kamper ui, plural: Kamper uien) for town-of-fools type stories, as well for the "Kampersteur" ("Kamper Sturgeon") dish, which is made not of sturgeon, but of eggs: to greet a visiting bishop the Kampers caught a large sturgeon, and to keep it fresh they tied a cowbell to it and let it back in water.
+When the bishop arrived, the fish was gone, and a dish made of eggs was served instead.
+The "onion" in "Kamper onion" comes from the tale, variants of which are known in various cultures: a tramp convinces a farmer and his wife that he knows how to cook a nutritious stew from onion and salt.
+But while cooking he adds plenty of other stuff "to improve the taste".